lmarcon/LowLatencyAudio/README.md

 		detail:
 				Pauses an audio file - this only works for assets loaded via preloadAudio

-	setVolume: function (id, volume, success, fail)
+	setVolume: function (id, index, volume, success, fail)
-		params: ID - string unique ID for the audio file volume - The volume between 0 and 1, inclusive, to set the audio to. success - success callback function
+		params: ID - string unique ID for the audio file index - index of a specific audio voice to set the volume on - pass -1 or null to set all voices for the audio file. volume - The volume between 0 and 1, inclusive, to set the volume to. success - success callback function
 				fail - error/fail callback function
 		detail: